 Service the battery as necessary.
 If an automatic transfer switch is installed without a built-in charge circuit, connect a separate battery charger.

-AWARNING Ignition of explosive battery gases can cause severe personal injury.
-Always connect battery negative last to prevent arcing.
+AWARNING Ignition of explosive battery gases can cause severe personal injury or death.
+Always connect negative (-) battery cable last to prevent arcing.